 - Centralworld Plaza – One of the largest malls in the world, Centralworld is another upmarket mall – though not as upmarket as Siam Paragon.
 You can find Zen department store here.

-- Gaysorn Shopping Center – another high-end shopping malls with a similar tenant mix to Siam Paragon plus some other brands
+- Gaysorn Village – another high-end shopping malls with a similar tenant mix to Siam Paragon plus some other brands

 - MBK Shopping Center – hands down the most popular mall for tourists.
 MBK is the place to be, especially for those seeking bargains without sacrificing comfort